-AAHH will open the request for bids for New Heights Phase II in January 2023.
+AAHH will open the request for bids for New Heights Phase II in Quarter 1 of Calendar Year 2023.

 There are no non-funded key partners for the infrastructure phase of this project.
 Once construction of units begins, AAHH's key partners including the North Carolina Housing Finance Agency, OnTrack Financial, other non-profit partners, and AAHH's community of 2,350+ volunteers will be critical to the project.